Anivishy/307-Project/SRD.md

 - US11 — Generate one more bundle
 - US12 — Automatic pantry decrement + activity log
 - US13 — Email notifications
-- US14 — Log bundle quality signals
-- US15 — Admin concurrency
+- US14 — Admin concurrency

 US-1 As a new user, I want to sign in with a one-time-password sent via email so that my pantry and preferences persist across sessions.